Android Project Structure

 - values - Strings and constants (e.g. colors) definitions.

 Other types of resources will be shown when added to an app, see the Android Developers App resources overview page for full details.

 The Commonly Used Strings Resource

 One of the most commonly used resource files are those that store string values.
-Almost all strings in an App are stored as a string resource in XML resource files.
+Almost all strings in an app are stored as a string resource in XML resource files.
 The initial default string's file is called strings.xml in the values folder.
 Unlike some resources, e.g. layouts, the file name is not important for strings.
 There can be many XML files storing string values.
-This helps with organising large projects, e.g. screen_1_strs.xml, screen_2_strs.xml, etc. See the Resource Types pages on Android Developers for further detail on naming resources.
+This helps with organising large projects, e.g. screen_1_strs.xml, screen_2_strs.xml, etc. See the Resource types overview pages on Android Developers for further detail on naming resources.

 Gradle, the App Project Builder

 Gradle is the default builder for Android projects.
 The Gradle related script files in the project directories are:

 - build.gradle - A build file for each Module and the overall project